uaanchorage/GSoC/CONTRIBUTOR-GUIDE.md

 # Application Template

-The contributors are encouraged to follow this template.
-However, they are not expected to follow this template strictly.
+Contributors are encouraged to follow this template, but they are not expected to do so strictly.
 They are advised to include all the requested information in their application.

 **1) Project Title:**